-Clicking Run Machine will open the Start a Machine window which can assist in running your first machine.
+Clicking Run Machine will open the Start a Machine window to assist with running your first Machine.

-By default, Show on startup and Show on empty graph click will be checked.
-This means that in these two conditions the Start a Machine window will open automatically.
-These can be switched off by unchecking these options.
+By default, Show on startup and Show on empty graph will be checked.
+This means that with the two conditions selected, the Start a Machine window will open automatically.
+These can be switched off by un-checking these options.

-Clicking Finish will start the machine on the target that was specified.
-The Machines window will open which provides details on the status of the machine that is running, it is described in the next section.
+Clicking Finish will start the Machine on the target that was specified.
+The Machines window will open which provides details on the status of the Machine that is running, as described in the next section.

 The image below provides labels for each feature in the Machines window:

-Some of the machines that come with Maltego include User Filter that allows you to choose which entities you want to continue in the machine’s pipeline.
-This is important as the it allows you to specify what is relevant and what is not and prevents the machine from gathering information on entities that are irrelevant to the current investigation.
+Some of the Machines that come with Maltego include User Filter which allows you to choose which Entities you want to continue in the Machine’s pipeline.
+This is important as it allows you to specify what is relevant and what is not and prevents the Machine from gathering information on Entities that are irrelevant to the current investigation.

-In the case of the Footprint L2 machine, a user filter will pop up to ask you if you want the machine to look for additional domains that use the same MX and NS records as the target domain:
+In the case of the Footprint L2 Machine, a user filter will pop asking if you want the Machine to look for additional domains that use the same MX and NS records as the target domain:

-Here it seems that paterva.com uses Google for their MX records and Linode for their NS records.
-If you were investigating paterva.com you would not want the machine to look for domains that use these records as it would return thousands of unrelated results for companies and organizations that use Google for their mail servers and Linode for their name serves.
-So, in this case, you should deselect these entities in you filter window, click the Next> button and the machine will continue running.
+In this example, it appears that paterva.com uses Google for their MX records and Linode for their NS records.
+If you were investigating paterva.com you would not want the Machine to look for domains that use these records as it would return thousands of unrelated results for companies and organizations that use Google for their mail servers and Linode for their name serves.
+So, in this case, you should deselect these Entities in you filter window, click the Next> button and the Machine will continue running.

 Filter Window in Detail

-After making selections for each of the user filters, the machine will continue to run all its transforms excluding the entities deselected in the user filter.
-When the machine is complete there will be a chime sound made by the Maltego client to indicate that the machine is complete.
+After making selections for each of the user filters, the Machine will continue to run all its Transforms excluding the Entities deselected in the user filter.
+When the Machine is complete a system notification chime sound will be made by the Maltego Client to indicate that the Machine has finished running.

-In Maltego there is also such thing as a perpetual machine.
-A perpetual machine can be configured to run every x seconds and useful for monitoring data that changes regularly.
-When a perpetual machine finishes running, a countdown timer will appear in the Machines window that will count down until it is time for the machine to run again.
+In Maltego perpetual Machines are also available.
+A perpetual Machine can be configured to run every x seconds and is useful for monitoring data that changes regularly.
+When a perpetual Machine finishes running, a countdown timer will appear in the Machines window that will count down until it is time for the Machine to run again.